top of page

 Contingency Fund:

-Its important to understand that builders will always write clauses into their contracts that allow for some wiggle room if unknown costs allowances blow out or for requested variations.
+It's important to understand that builders will always write clauses into their contracts that allow for some wiggle room if unknown costs allowances blow out or for requested variations.
 (When you wish to change the design or contracted scope).
-To combat this risk, many clients like to have a 10% contingence fund to help cover the cost of any unknown events out of your control.
+To combat this risk, many clients like to have a 10 - 15% contingency fund for new-builds and a 15 - 20% for renovations to help cover the cost of any unknown scenarios the builder is faced with that are out of your control.

 So which method does BYO Floor Plan recommend?